 Cash in banks are not deemed to pose any special credit risks.
+The group is also exposed to credit risk relating to the investment in the corporate bonds of PWT Holding A/S.

 Liquidity risks

 The Group strives to have a sufficient liquidity reserve comprising cash, fair value trough profit or loss assets and undrawn credit facilities to be able to take proper action in case of unforeseen fluctuations in liquidity.
 Capital resources are regularly assessed and managed by the Finance Department.
 Based on the Group's capital resources and projected future cash flows, Management is of the opinion that sufficient capital resources are available.